-The majority of pre-pandemic economic literature concerning work-from-home (WFH) practices primarily addressed human resources inquiries or analyzed case studies.
-For instance, Timothy D (2006) investigated the influence of telework on job satisfaction, identifying a positive correlation.
-Bloom et al. (2015) presented an experimental study within one of China's largest firms, wherein participants were randomly assigned to two groups: the first engaged in a hybrid work arrangement (one WFH day per week), while the other exclusively operated from the office.
-The findings revealed that the hybrid group demonstrated significantly higher performance and took fewer sick days than their counterparts, prompting the firm to implement a hybrid work policy for all employees.
+Most of the pre-pandemic economic literature concerning WFH practices primarily addressed human-resources questions or analyzed case studies.
+For example, Timothy D (2006) examined the impact of telework on job satisfaction, identifying a positive correlation.
+Bloom et al. (2015) conducted an experimental study within one of China’s largest firms, where participants were randomly assigned to two groups: one engaged in a hybrid work arrangement (one WFH day per week) and another working exclusively at the office.
+According to the findings, the hybrid group demonstrated significantly higher performance and took fewer sick days than their counterparts, prompting the firm to implement a hybrid work policy for all employees.

-Contrastingly, an essential study by Natalie P et al. (2019) scrutinized the impact of remote work on a representative sample of companies in Portugal's business sector from 2011 to 2016.
-Interestingly, the researchers discovered a negative relationship between WFH adoption and firm productivity.
-The aggregate adverse effect primarily stemmed from smaller firms without foreign trade, while companies engaged in foreign trade and research and development activities experienced increased productivity due to WFH implementation.
+In contrast, an important study by Natalie P et al. (2019) scrutinized the effects of remote work on a representative sample of companies in Portugal’s business sector from 2011 to 2016.
+Interestingly, they found a negative relationship between WFH adoption and firm productivity.
+The overall adverse effect originated primarily from smaller firms that did not engage in foreign trade, while companies involved in foreign trade and research-and-development activities experienced increased productivity due to WFH implementation.

-In opposition to the detrimental effects of WFH on productivity, Gajendran and Harrison (2007) concentrated on widely recognized research regarding employees' benefits.
-They observed a positive influence on workers' perceptions of work-family conflict, with no discernable impact on workplace relations.
-Through a meta-analysis involving over 12,000 employees, the researchers identified further positive outcomes of WFH on factors such as job satisfaction and role stress.
+In contrast to these observed harmful effects of WFH on productivity, Gajendran and Harrison (2007), focusing on widely recognized research on employees’ benefits, observed a positive impact on workers’ perceptions of work/family conflict with no discernable impact on workplace relationships.
+Through a meta-analysis involving more than 12,000 employees, they identified additional positive effects of WFH on factors such as job satisfaction and role stress.

-ראש הטופס

-The economic literature on WFH since the Covid outbreak
+The economic literature on WFH in the wake of the COVID-19 outbreak

-The COVID-19 crisis, which dramatically and swiftly altered the global landscape, presented businesses with significant challenges and necessitated rapid decision-making and innovation to mitigate the shock's negative consequences.
-The characteristics of the crisis underscored the advantages of WFH practices, making them a principal strategy for firms to contend with governmental restrictions and maintain operations during lockdowns.
-This scenario contributed to a substantial increase in economic literature examining the effects of WFH on organizations and individuals.
+The COVID-19 crisis, which swiftly and dramatically altered the global landscape, posed significant challenges to businesses, necessitating rapid decision-making and innovation to mitigate the adverse effects of the shock.
+The characteristics of the crisis highlighted the advantages of WFH practices, making them a primary strategy for firms to trying to comply with government restrictions while maintaining operations during lockdowns.
+These circumstances led to a substantial increase in the economic literature on the effects of WFH on organizations and individuals.

-One area that gained particular attention at the onset of the crisis, owing to its relevance for policymakers in 2020, involved estimating WFH capacity.
-Such studies centered on determining the WFH capacity across diverse industries and countries.
-Arguably, the most prominent index of WFH capacity is the Dingel and Neiman (2020) indicator, which categorizes occupations based on whether employees can perform their tasks entirely from home (Henceforth, "DN" refers to both the index and the 2020 paper).
-The classification was developed using data from the United States Bureau of Labor Statistics Occupational Information Network (ONET) and incorporates information from 15 questions across ONET's Work Context and Generalized Work Activities Questionnaires.
-If any of the 15 conditions hold true, the DN index designates that the occupation cannot be performed remotely.
+One area that gained particular attention at the onset of the crisis, due to its relevance for policymakers in 2020, was the estimation of WFH capacity across diverse industries and countries.
+Possibly the most prominent index of WFH capacity is the Dingel and Neiman (2020) index (DN), which categorizes occupations based on whether employees can perform their tasks entirely from home.
+The DN indicator, developed using data from the United States Bureau of Labor Statistics Occupational Information Network (ONET), incorporates information from fifteen items across ONET’s Work Context and Generalized Work Activities Questionnaires.
+If any one of the fifteen conditions is met, the DN index indicates that the occupation cannot be practiced remotely.